-In the City of Poznań, the Connecting Nature team successfully implemented an eco-garden in one of the city's kindergartens.
+In the City of Poznań, the Connecting shared with other kindergartens Nature team successfully implemented an eco-garden in one of the city's kindergartens.
 The idea behind the eco-garden was to convert a poorly designed outdoor space with areas of hard impermeable surfaces into a nature-based solution.

-The eco-garden was designed to provide opportunities for education about the natural environment, healthy play-spaces through the design of natural play features and grow-your-own opportunities.
+The eco-garden was designed to provide opportunities for education about the natural environment, healthy play-spaces through the design of natural play features, and grow-your-own opportunities.